Keeping the Z Grill clean is extremely easy, and helps ensure safe and efficient operation.

 A common misconception is that stainless steel cannot rust.
 This is not true.
 Especially close to the coast (up to 20km inland), where salt can be carried in the air, even high grade marine grade (316) stainless steel can suffer from brown corrosion marks, often referred to as “tea staining”.
 Regular cleaning can help maintain the “stainless” protective coating on the stainless steel.

-Polish the stainless steel with the brushed metal grain, not in circles.
-Use a small amount of cream on a soft dry cloth.
-Polish off with a clean part of the dry cloth.
+Polish the stainless steel with the cream back and forth aligned with the direction of the brushed metal grain, not in circles.
+Polish off the excess cream with a clean dry cloth.

 Do not wash the surface after polishing, as the cream leaves a protective coating which will help reduce future staining.

-Only use the polish on the outside of the lid.
+Only use metal polish on the outside of the lid.
 It is not important to clean the inside of the lid, but if you do, just use BBQ wipes or a wet cloth, as you don’t want any chemicals on the inside of the grill where it could impact food safety or flavour.
-It is unlikely the inside the of the grill will get any tea staining as the black layer from cooking forms a protective barrier.
+It is unlikely the inside the of the grill will get any rust as the coating from cooking forms a protective barrier.

 Clean out all pellets